PencilTester-01/VulnHubBoxes/LordofTheRoot/ReadMe.md

 http://10.0.0.13:1337/images/
 ```

-Diving into the URLs from the "dirb scan", I didn't find anything anything interesting until trying.
+Looked into the URLs from the dirb scan, but I didn't find anything interesting until trying.

 `http://10.0.0.13:1337/index.html/`